kaustubhsridhar/AR.Drone-nonlinear-control/README.md

 ## Description of contents of 4 packages
 ### 1. ardrone_autonomy (downloaded)

-this package connects the entire AR Drone system to the ROS environment giving you the control of the motion of the drone and publishes the IMU, magnetometer and navigation (attitudes, velocities, processed accelerations, altitude, battery percent, etc.) data (through the /imu, /mag, /navdata and /navdata_gps topics) and camera images (through the /front/image_raw and /bottom/image_raw topics), etc. (http://ardrone-autonomy.readthedocs.io/en/latest/)
+this package connects the entire AR Drone system to the ROS environment giving you the control of the motion of the drone (by sunscribing to topics like /ardrone/takeoff, /ardrone/land, /cmd_vel to which you can publish takeoff, land and control commands resp.)

+It also publishes the IMU, magnetometer and navigation (attitudes, velocities, processed accelerations, altitude, battery percent, etc.) data (through the /imu, /mag, /navdata and /navdata_gps topics) and camera images (through the /front/image_raw and /bottom/image_raw topics), etc. (http://ardrone-autonomy.readthedocs.io/en/latest/)

 ### 2. ardrone_test (created by me)